COVID-19 passport? Check.

 Hand sanitizer?
 Check.

 The tourist travel checklist goes far beyond that, obviously.
-But a COVID passport or vaccination card may soon become essential carry-on as travel amps up in the months ahead.
-As more and more people get vaccinated and travel restrictions are lifted, the more doors are open for opportunities.
+But a COVID passport or vaccination card may soon become an essential carry-on as travel amps up in the months ahead.
+As more people get vaccinated, and travel restrictions are lifted, new opportunities for adventure have opened.